waitingstarman/StarmanAI/README.md

-## StarmanAI: An Opensource AI Model For Everyone
+## StarmanAI: Stable Diffusion-Based Language AI Model For Everyone
-StarmanAI is a completely open source LLM that relies entirely on gridding computing from contributors.
+StarmanAI is a completely open source LLM.